marcosvaldeni/JavaScript-Exercises/README.md

 **4º** Write a function that takes a value as an argument.
 If the value is an integer (has no decimal place), return true, otherwise, return false.

+**5º** Write a function that takes two strings, A and B as arguments.
+If A contains B, concatenate B at the beginning of A, if not, concatenate B at the end of A. Finally, return to the concatenation.

 # :hammer_and_wrench: Installation

 **In order to clone the project via HTTPS, run this command:**